MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 ## BOS and MS OS 2.0 descriptor

 UVC compliant camera can specify Windows specific device configuration values in a platform capability BOS descriptor in its firmware using [Microsoft OS 2.0 Descriptors](/previous-versions/dn385747(v=msdn.10)).
-Please refer the documentation on MS OS 2.0 descriptor to understand how to specify a valid BOS descriptor that conveys the device configuration to the OS.
+Refer the documentation on MS OS 2.0 descriptor to understand how to specify a valid BOS descriptor that conveys the device configuration to the OS.

 ### Microsoft OS 2.0 Descriptor Set Header